 - Yellow ribbon grants to non-residents who are post-9/11–eligible at the 100% tier.
 Please call 812-856-1985 or email vetserv@iu.edu with any questions about yellow ribbon.

-See the Veteran's education benefits page for further details.
+See the Veteran's education benefits page for additional information about the programs that are offered.
 Students receiving these benefits can also contact the law school's financial aid office for more information about how those awards might interact with law school funding.

-For law students, Federal Student Aid includes Direct Unsusbidized Loans, Direct Graduate PLUS Loans, and Federal Work Study.
+For law students, Federal Student Aid includes Direct Unsubsidized Loans and Federal Work Study.
 You can review the eligibility criteria for federal student aid here.
+To get started, you need to file the FAFSA.

 Federal student loans